Assumptions and Methodologies

 The main goal of Prudential’s financial analysis is to educate users regarding the likelihood of how their current savings and financial contributions could potentially perform given various assumptions based on Prudential’s understanding of the global macro economy, financial markets and certain laws and regulations.

-The numbers represented in the “My probable outcome” section are generated using Monte Carlo simulation.
+The numbers represented in the “I'll Probably Have” section are generated using Monte Carlo simulation.
 Monte Carlo Simulation is a computerized mathematical technique that furnishes the decision-maker with a range of possible outcomes and the probabilities they will occur for any choice of action.
 Results vary with each use and over time.
-The simulations are based on the expected returns and standard deviations of each Prudential Investment Management Account (PIMA) portfolio.
+The simulations are based on the expected returns and standard deviations of each Prudential Management Account (PMA) portfolio.
 Asset classes not in the portfolios may have characteristics similar or superior, and possibly simulate greater returns, than those used for the simulation.
 Simulations do not guarantee investment performance.
 Expected returns and standard deviations do not guarantee future performance and, hence, these numbers should not be treated as investment, tax or legal recommendations or advice.

 Monte Carlo simulation considers: